 Speak now before it is too late, and then hope to go on speaking until there is nothing more to be said.
 Time is running out, after all.
 Perhaps it is just as well to put aside your stories for now and try to examine what it has felt like to live inside this body from the first day you can remember being alive until this one.
 A catalogue of sensory data.
 What one might call a phenomenology of breathing.I found the results as beautiful for their profundity as for their mundanity.
-What do I mean?
-Auster's life is not exceptional in what he reveals in biographical details, which are familiar to the point of ordinary -classic urban Jewish boyhood marked by aches of heart and body and love of baseball, Columbia education, writer's apprenticeship in Paris attics, marriage and divorce in the 1970s, regrets for one's excesses, and indignities of age - but for the fact that he considers his life deeply and creates from the experience he has of it.
-What I am moved by in this journal is the way that what is most elusive about quotidian experience is made remarkable.
+Auster's life is not exceptional in its biographical details, which are familiar to the point of ordinary -classic urban Jewish boyhood marked by aches of heart and body and love of baseball, Columbia education, writer's apprenticeship in Paris attics, marriage and divorce in the 1970s, regrets for one's excesses, and indignities of age - but for the fact that he considers his life deeply and creates from the experience he has of it.
+What I am moved by in this journal is the way that what is most elusive about quotidian experience of being a person is made remarkable.
 We suddenly value what we usually ignore and then valuing it, we regret its passing.
-I think this may be the single thing in art that I prize most.
+This may be the single thing in art that I prize most.

-Giacometti's walking figures as they grab the accidental moment of intersecting lives in cities Maguy Marin's stunning adaptation of the mazurka in her Coppelia in which the classic corps de ballet diction is replaced with a danced version of the everyday moves of young people kicking around a ball and flirting in front of their apartment building, Chekhov's The Cherry Orchard, and Mikhalkov's films Anna, Burnt by the Sun, or An Unfinished Piece for Player Piano.
-It is these creations that make me suddenly catch my breath in recognition of a piece of life I inhabit and let me feel it for just a moment all over again.
-Though Auster's Winter Journal takes the self-acknowledged form of a inventory, a potentially trivial form, it offers many such moments.
+Giacometti's walking figures as they grab the accidental moment of intersecting lives in cities, Maguy Marin's adaptation of the mazurka in her Coppelia in which the classic corps de ballet diction is replaced with a danced version of the everyday moves of young people kicking around a soccer ball and flirting in front of their apartment building, Chekhov's The Cherry Orchard, and Mikhalkov's films Anna, Burnt by the Sun, or An Unfinished Piece for Player Piano.
+It is these creations that make me suddenly catch my breath in recognition of a piece of life I thought of as ordinary, and let me feel it all over again as appreciate its beauty.
+Though Auster's Winter Journal takes the self-acknowledged form of a inventory, a potentially trivial form, and offers many such revalations.

-It is perhaps not in spite of, but because of this form that the writer could take on the onerous task of contemplating his moments of shame, his neuroses, regrets, and constant but now more salient awareness of mortality.
+It is perhaps not in spite of, but because of this form that Auster could take on the onerous task of contemplating his moments of shame, his neuroses, regrets, and constant but now more salient awareness of mortality.
 It is in the use of form to hold content, not in the content itself, that art ever achieves originality.
-Similarly, the reader can amidst the quickly flowing lists of...
+Similarly, the reader can, amidst the quickly flowing lists of...

 What must it have been like to go to his writing room each day and write this book - I kept asking myself.
 Did he wish to write a journal because contemplating his body and its life right now was simply unavoidable and what he does is write?
 Or does he always keep a journal and so he wrote about this and then thought - I could make this a book?
 Did he write this with a mind to publish?
-Certainly the form in which we read this book is evidently composed.
+The form we receive as readers of this book is evidently composed.
 The voice is melodic and his corporeal inventories invoke prayer.